xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing tasks.
 To assess their performance, researchers and practitioners use various evaluation metrics.
 This presentation covers 30 common metrics, their applications, and implementations.

+## The Importance of Tokenization in NLP

+Basic Text Tokenization

+Text tokenization forms the foundation of NLP by splitting raw text into individual tokens.
+This process transforms unstructured text data into a sequence of meaningful units that can be processed by machine learning models, enabling fundamental natural language understanding tasks.

 ## Evaluating Classification Model Performance Metrics

 Understanding Confusion Matrix Components